Experimental Design for Product Reformulation, Optimisation and Preference Modelling

 - Introduction to simple mixture designs , designing within mixture constraints, model fitting and graphical interpretation

 I can’t control my factors – what can I do?

 - Taking the factors into design software and analysing as an experimental design

 Consumer Test Applications

 - Using D-Optimal designs to select an optimal subset of products from the sensory profile for consumer testing

 - Designing the product test and designing the consumer test

 External Preference Mapping

-> - Modelling consumer responses based on sensory product data to identify the optimal product.
-Preference mapping in multiple dimensions
+- Modelling consumer responses based on sensory product data to identify the optimal product.
+Preference mapping in multiple dimensions using experimental design software

-> Now I’ve found the optimal product – how do I make it?
+Now I’ve found the optimal product – how do I make it?